Canadian-Geospatial-Platform/frontend-wordpress/wp-content/plugins/ultimate-shortcodes-creator/readme.txt

 == Changelog ==
 ***** WARNING AGAIN ******
 If update the plugin, all shortcodes will be permanently removed.
 Please backup shortcodes before update the plugin.

+= 1.9.6 =
+* Redefined categories when adding from remote

+= 1.9.5 =
+* Allow the use of shortcodes in theme
+* Allow custom code in <head> or footer
+* Fix minor errors

+= 1.9.4 =
+* Fix load in correct order of the js files as dependencies of the main js code

+= 1.9.3 =
+* Fix Escape textarea in edit shortcode render

 = 1.9.2 =
 * Fixed upload plugin error